a field guide to the planet - by Damon Ramsey

 There are three species of skimmers; one in tropical Asia, one in the tropical Americas, and this one in tropical Africa.
 The have the most uneven bills of any bird in the world.
 They use the bizarre elongated lower mandible to slice through the surface of the water as they fly.
 Their main prey is reported to be fish.
 Skimmers tend to live in estuarine areas, but can also fly further upriver into freshwater areas.

-Leptoptilos crumenifer, 'Maribou Stork', (Kazinga Channel, Uganda).
+Leptoptilos crumenifer, 'Maribou Stork'.
 Found across sub-Saharan Africa.
 Yes, that's right, his head looks like a testicle sac.
+These birds are unusual for a stork in their habitat of scavenging, eating carrion, human rubbish and even faeces.

 Phalacrocorax lucidus, 'White-breasted Cormorant' (Kazinga Channel, Uganda).